gtfrans2re/cowbot/README.md

 - Check the Troubleshooting section above
 - Review sensor fusion logs for errors
 - Verify hardware connections and power
-- For Docker issues, see `docker/README.md`
+- For simulation issues, see the Simulation Setup section above

 ---